petebaker/gnumaker/README.md

 `simple.csv` and `read.R` so we provide the first target as the first component of the list as `read = c("read.R", "simple.csv")`, where the name `read` can be anything we like.
-Note that the target filename for `read` will be derived from the first failename in the list `read.R`.
+Note that the target filename for `read` will be derived from the first filename in the list `read.R`.
 The second target depends on the `read` target and `linmod.R` and so we specify this with `linmod = c("linmod.R", "read")` and so on.

 Using the function `create_makefile` to create a `gnu_makefile` object,